DFFlanders/cloud-app-labs/README.md

 You can get help on each lab by simply hanging out in the "Lab Lounge" and asking for help at the info-desk; or you can ask one of our [app pros](https://docs.google.com/presentation/d/1RBtAOjxmUh97fXrJlowvqVNmq2-8FxvBIHx2Dts1Jh8/pub?start=true&loop=true&delayms=1000) to come and find you by tweeting your question plus using the [#cloudapps](https://twitter.com/hashtag/cloudapps) hashtag via twitter/irc (we'll continually monitor #OpenStack channels).

-**Best of all win points by completing labs which will earn you Stacker swag!**
+**Best of all, win points by completing labs which will earn you Stacker swag!**
 ![Win Stacker Swag by completing these Cloud App Labs](https://pbs.twimg.com/media/CuNYDXsWIAARjHb.jpg:large)

 The process for completing labs and earining Stacker points is simple: